snd/mesa/README.md

-the second argument can be a function which must return a model. this can be used to resolve models which are not yet created when the association is defined. its also a way to do self associations.
+the second argument can be a function which must return a model. this can be used to resolve models which are not yet created when the association is defined. it's also a way to do self associations.

 ##### belongs to

-use `belongsTo` if the foreign key is in the table of the model that `belongsTo` is defined on (`project` in this example)
+use `belongsTo` if the foreign key is in the table of the model that `belongsTo` is called on (`project` in this example)

 ```coffeescript
 project.belongsTo 'user', user,